Ultra-fast Hong-Ou-Mandel interferometry via temporal filtering: Conclusion

 In conclusion, we have demonstrated the high-visibility HOM interference between two independent HSPs generated by SPDC with 3.2\,GHz-repetition-rate mode-locked pump pulses.
-We theoretically and experimentally elucidated the mechanism by which high purity HSPs can be obtainable via temporal filtering, even when the internal structure of the sparse pump comb cannot be ignored as in the GHz range.
+The degradation of the visibility is well explained by the theoretical model considering the pump repetition rate and the timing resolution of the singe-photon detectors.
 The repetition rate of the pump laser is limited by the timing jitters of SSPDs.
 Thus, by introducing state-of-the-art photon detection system with timing jitter of several tens of ps, the high visibility HOM interference with pump repetition rate higher than 10\,GHz would be achievable.
 Combined with the techniques to efficiently generate and detect the pure HSPs, our method paves the way to a high-fidelity and high-speed photonic quantum information processing.